Keyboard shortcuts

 A cross-platform tiling window manager, written in Rust.

-Mosaico automatically arranges your windows into a non-overlapping tiled layout using a Binary Space Partitioning (BSP) algorithm.
-It runs as a lightweight background daemon and is controlled entirely from the command line or via global keyboard shortcuts.
+Mosaico automatically arranges your windows into a non-overlapping tiled layout.
+It ships three tiling algorithms (BSP, VerticalStack, ThreeColumn) that you can cycle per workspace at runtime, runs as a lightweight background daemon, and is controlled entirely from the command line or via global keyboard shortcuts.

 Features